-To get to the Harmony Maker, first press the [Harmony] toolbar button and choose either the Melody Harmony Select and then click on the [Edit] button in the Harmony Select dialog.
+To get to the Harmony Maker, first press the [Harmony] toolbar button and choose either the Melody Harmony Select or Thru (or Soloist) Harmony Select and then click on the [Edit] button in the Harmony Select dialog.
 Or you could go to the Harmony menu and select Edit Current Harmonies File.